codingcodax/reexjs-cli/docs/README.md

 ## Features 🎉

--   Create a react.js or next.js app.
+-   Create a react.js or next.js app. ⚛️
 -   Choose from commonly used folders (assets, components, hooks, services, utils, e.t.c.) to create.
--   Or create folders with custom names.
+-   Or create folders with custom names.📂
 -   Setup routing with user defined routes if you choose react.js.
 -   Or create pages for nextjs.
+-   Add supports popularly used CSS preprocessor SASS! 👓
 -   And installs dependencies and dev dependencies.

 ## Donate